brycie-boy/The_Cosmos/Prometheus Rising Chapter 2. Hardware & Software The Brain & Its Programs.md

 We, as a species, exist in a world in which exist a myriad of ... events or actions ... .
 Upon these matrices of points we superimpose ... models or maps ... and the world makes sense to us.
 The pattern of the structure originates within our ... brains hardware and software ...
 Persinger and Lafreniere, Space-Time Transients and Unusual Events

 ___

+- Highlight - Location 348
+We will, throughout this book, consider the human brain a kind of bio-computer—an electro-colloidal computer, as distinct from the electronic or solid-state computers which exist outside our heads.